fukien/hashjoin-scm/reproducibility/README.md

 * Intel PMWatch >= 3.2.1

-## 2. Setup (Skip to Section-3 if evaluated on our provided machine)
+## 2. Setup (Skip to Section 3 if evaluated on our provided machine)

 ### 2.1.
 Clone this project from Github.
 ```